emqx/cloud-docs/en_US/rule_engine/introduction.md

   - If public access is needed in a professional environment, [NAT Gateway](../vas/nat-gateway.md) can offer the abilities.

 ::: tip
-Serverless deployments doesn't support Data Integrations.
+Serverless deployments don't support Data Integrations.
 :::

 ## General Flow